xgqt/tree-ng/README.md

 ## Legacy

-Some of the documentation before the start of changes is kept in "legacy" directory.
+Some of the documentation before the start of changes are kept in "legacy" directory.

 The first commit is the unchanged tree source as I received it.